Michael Jackson’s Dad Forced Him To Dance Barefoot On A Hot Stove To Improve His Moves, Claims Producer

 “Michael was doing…Off The Wall, Thriller and he was still getting beat.
 But what you guys see is him up on the awards, accepting these awards, and smiling – but my father is chasing him around the house and he’s running from him terrified, ” revealed LaToya.

-Despite of his close relationship with Michael Jackson, Dolezal believes the explosive documentary Leaving Neverland, which claims Jackson was a serial pedophile, is a brilliant work which paints a true and accurate picture of the dead singer which most of his fan base were not familiar with.
+Despite his close relationship with Michael Jackson, Dolezal believes the explosive documentary Leaving Neverland, which claims Jackson was a serial pedophile, is a brilliant work which paints a true and accurate picture of the late singer which most of his fan base were not familiar with.